Donate now

 • In light of IARC/WHO’s research mission and public health role, the IARC Ethics Committee (IEC) ensures that the Agency only supports research that respects the most rigorous ethical principles and standards.
 More broadly, the IEC ensures that IARC/WHO’s research is ethically appropriate and reflects the values of an institution that is part of WHO and of the broader United Nations family.

-• The WHO Code of Conduct for Responsible Research provides standards of good practice to guide all personnel involved in research to act in alignment with the principles of integrity, accountability, independence/impartiality, respect, and professional commitment described in the Compilation of Policies and Practices on Ethical Principles and Conduct of IARC/WHO Staff.
+• The WHO Code of Conduct for Responsible Research provides standards of good practice to guide all personnel involved in research to act in alignment with the principles of integrity, accountability, independence/impartiality, respect, and professional commitment described in the compiled policies on ethical principles and conduct of IARC/WHO staff.
 Guidance on the internal procedures for managing any suspected wrongdoing in research is provided in the IARC Policy on Scientific Misconduct.

 • Ensuring the adequate level of protection of personal data and privacy principles is of the utmost importance to IARC/WHO, in line with internationally recognized standards.
 To this effect, IARC/WHO complies with the Personal Data Protection and Privacy Principles for UN System Organizations, UN-HCLM 2018 (the “UN Principles”), and has implemented a specific IARC/WHO Data Protection Policy.